ros2-gbp/ros2_controllers-release/forward_command_controller/doc/userdoc.rst

 Hardware interface type
 -----------------------

-These controllers work with joints using the "effort" command interface.
+This controller can be used for every type of command interface.